What Is Chronic Kidney Disease?

 Know the signs of CKD

-Symptoms of kidney disease develop slowly over time.
+Diabetes and high blood pressure (hypertension) are major risk factors for developing CKD.
+Symptoms of kidney disease develop slowly over time, so it’s important to pay close attention to what your body is telling you.
 Talk to your doctor immediately if you notice any of these potential CKD signs and symptoms:

 Signs you